csmth/Springboot-Vaadin-OpenId-Demo/README.md

 }
 ```

+Access to everything except LOGIN_URL will requires oauth2 authentication.
 Logout will be handled later.